Record Mirror Club Chart

 The Record Mirror Club Chart (also known as RM Club Chart) was a weekly chart compiled by British trade paper Music Week.
 It was published in their RM Dance Update, a supplemental insert, and was compiled from a sample of over 500 DJ returns.
+The chart was also featured on the Mark Goodier show on Radio 1 FM every Mondays at 7.30pm.